San Luis Obispo Crane Accident Lawyer

 • Other causes (43 deaths)

 Of course, not every injury results in a fatality — but more than half do end in death.
 In fact, crane accidents cause more fatalities than any other incident on the construction site.
-Even when accidents aren’t fatal, they may result in lost limbs, severe disfigurement, paralysis and other significant injuries.
+Even when accidents aren’t fatal, they may result in lost limbs, severe disfigurement, paralysis, and other significant injuries.

 What to Do After a Crane Accident in San Luis Obispo

 Whether you are a construction worker or a bystander, if you are injured in a crane accident, the most important thing to do is call for emergency services.
 If you see someone else get injured, and they can’t call for themselves, call 911 for them.
-Also notify the site foreman or supervisor of the incident.
+Also, notify the site foreman or supervisor of the incident.
 If possible, take photos of the site and gather other related evidence.

 For injured construction workers, the most direct — and often only — route to recovering damages is through workers’ compensation.
 California is a no-fault workers’ compensation state, meaning injured parties do not need to prove fault in order to claim damages.
 You simply must report your injuries and file your claim within 30 days.
 However, that comes with a stipulation: If workers’ compensation does not cover your bills, it is often impossible to sue for greater damages.

 The exception is if there was a third party responsible for your injury.
 For example, say you were injured because a crane collapsed.
-Upon further investigation, it is discovered the collapse happened due to a manufacturer’s defect.
+Upon further investigation, it was discovered the collapse happened due to a manufacturer’s defect.
 In this instance, you can sue the manufacturer for compensation within two years of the accident.
 However, if no third party can be held liable for your injury, you most likely cannot recover further damages than what is provided by workers’ compensation.

 IF YOU AREN’T A CONSTRUCTION WORKER